rust-lang/blog.rust-lang.org/posts/2023-12-21-async-fn-rpit-in-traits.md

 }
 ```

+Even though some implementations might return an iterator that implements `DoubleEndedIterator`, there is no way for generic code to take advantage of this without defining another trait.
 In the future we plan to add a solution for this.
-For now, this feature is best used in internal traits or when you're confident your users won't need additional bounds like this.
-Otherwise, you should continue using associated types where possible (note that associated types cannot yet be used when returning types that cannot be named).
+For now, `-> impl Trait` is best used in internal traits or when you're confident your users won't need additional bounds.
+Otherwise you should consider using an associated type.[^nameable]

+[^nameable]: Note that associated types can only be used in cases where the type is nameable.
+This restriction will be lifted once [`impl_trait_in_assoc_type`](https://github.com/rust-lang/rust/issues/63063) is stabilized.

 ### `async fn` in public traits

 Since `async fn` desugars to `-> impl Future`, the same limitations apply.
-If you use bare `async fn` in a public trait today, you'll see a warning.
+In fact, if you use bare `async fn` in a public trait today, you'll see a warning.

 ```
 warning: use of `async fn` in public traits is discouraged as auto trait bounds cannot be specified